 Conductive and non-conductive materials (insulators)

-In production processes, static charge can often be a severe disruption, as it means that materials get stuck to machine parts or to each other.
-Operators do not like getting electric shocks.
+In production processes, static electicity can often be a severe process disruption(examples), as it means that materials get stuck to machine parts or to each other.
+Operators do not like getting electric or static shock.
 The dust in the surrounding area is attracted by the electric charge.
 In explosionhazardous zones, static charge can cause a spark, which in turn can cause a fire or even an explosion.

 How can static electricity be controlled